lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 const b: any = 'hello'
 ```

-**unknown** is a type that is more strict than `any`, it accepts any types, but you can't do anything with it, you need to check the type first:
+**unknown** is a type that is more strict than `any`, it accepts any types, but you can't do anything with it, you need to confirm the real type first:

 ```ts [twoslash]
 // @errors: 18046